Germany Country Commercial Guide

 Cell or mobile phones [“Handy”, in German] are commonly used.
 Germany and most of Europe use GSM networks, which some U.S. carriers also use.
 Most U.S. carriers have international travel packages that include texting, calling and data for better rates rather than roaming without a plan.

 Power sockets are Type F, also known as “Schuko”, and Type C. These sockets are used in most of Europe and parts of Africa, Asia, and South America.
-The standard voltage is 230V with a standard frequency of 50Hz.
+The standard voltage is 230V with a standard frequency of 50Hz, while most American appliances operate on 110 volts and 60 cycles-per-second.
+You will need a voltage adapter or transformer to use your appliances with American voltage/plugs in German electrical outlets.

 Geographic distances are relatively short when compared to the United States, but as Germany is much more densely populated than its European neighbors, it may take a little longer to travel the same distance in Germany than it would take in France or Scandinavia.

 Within cities, public transportation as well as private cars, taxis, e-scooters, shared bikes and services like Uber are used (although not available in every city and at every hour).
-The public transit system which includes trains, trams and buses is generally very reliable and most locations have extensive connections and routes.
-The Deutsche Bahn website is the easiest way to navigate means of public transit as well as long distance trains.
+The public transit system, including trains, trams and buses, is generally very reliable and most locations have extensive connections and routes.
+The Deutsche Bahn website or DB Navigator App are the easiest ways to navigate means of public transit as well as long distance trains.
 Google Maps, and other such search engine maps, often offer public transit options when searching for directions and show where the closest stops/stations are.

 Language

 German is the official language.
 In larger towns and cities, many people can communicate in English, particularly in business settings.
-German is also an official language in the neighboring countries Austria, Liechtenstein, and Switzerland.
+Germany is considered to have the 10th highest English proficiency rate of non-English speaking countries worldwide according to the EF English Proficiency Index (EF EPI) with 56% of the population being able to speak English.
+German is also an official language in the neighboring countries of Austria and Switzerland.

 Good medical care is widely available.
-Doctors and hospitals may expect immediate payment in cash for health services from tourists and persons with no permanent address in Germany.
+Doctors and hospitals may expect immediate payment in cash or by wire transfer for health services from tourists and persons with no permanent address in Germany.
 Most doctors, hospitals and pharmacies do not accept credit cards.

 The Department of State strongly urges Americans to consult with their medical insurance company prior to traveling abroad to confirm whether their policy applies overseas and if it will cover emergency expenses, such as a medical evacuation.
 U.S. medical insurance plans seldom cover health costs incurred outside the United States unless supplemental coverage is purchased.
 Therefore, the State Department recommends supplemental insurance to cover any medical issues including evacuation.